Skip to main content

 No. The expenditure limitation applies when a city or town spends local revenue, as defined by Arizona Constitution, Article IX, §20(3)(d).
 Generally, local revenues include all monies a city or town receives such as tax revenues, fines, fees, or charges for services; however, the Constitution excludes some monies such as grants and aid from the federal government and certain revenues received from the State from the local revenue definition.
 Cities and towns must consider the source of the money used to make payments to determine its expenditures subject to the limitation.
 For a detailed explanation of expenditures not subject to the limitation, see the instructions for UERS forms—Part II.
 In addition, see the Part II—exclusions and carryforwards FAQs for further information about calculating and tracking excludable revenue amounts.

-In accordance with A.R.S. §41-1279.07(H), a city or town that exceeds its expenditure limitation without authorization will have the following amount of State income tax (urban revenue sharing monies) withheld based on the percentage of the excess expenditures:
+In accordance with A.R.S. §41-1279.07(H) and (I), a city or town that exceeds its expenditure limitation without authorization will have the following amount of State income tax (urban revenue sharing monies) withheld based on the percentage of the excess expenditures:

 1. If the excess expenditures are less than 5 percent of the limitation, the amount withheld is equal to the excess expenditures.